acomito/expo-to-appstore-checklist/README.md

 ```
   "slug": "rnplay"
 ```
-* make sure your terminal is in the root directory of your app directory, then run `exp start`
+* make sure your terminal is in the root directory of your app directory, then run `exp start` (or publish via expo GUI)
 * that will show a QR code, etc. and you'll see "[exp] Dependency graph loaded.".
 This means you're done, hit ctrl + C to stop packager